picqer/bol-retailer-php-client/README.md

 $client->setAccessToken($accessToken);

 $client->setAccessTokenExpiredCallback(function(\Picqer\BolRetailerV8\Client $client) {
-  // Called at the beginning of a request to the Retailer API when the access token was expired or non-existent and
+  // Called at the beginning of a request to the Retailer API when the access token was expired or
-  // after a request that resulted in an error about an expired access token.
+  // non-existent and after a request that resulted in an error about an expired access token.

-  $client->authenticateByClientCredentials('your-client-id', 'your-client-secret'); // retrieves a new access token
+  // Authenticate and fetch the new access token
+  $client->authenticateByClientCredentials('{your-client-id}', '{your-client-secret}');
   $accessToken = $client->getAccessToken();
   ... // store $accessToken for future use
 });